 This is the same hormone that causes labour contractions.

-And actually, it’s the same hormone you’ll be getting if you need to be medically induced in the hospital.
-Only, in hospital, you’ll get it through an IV.
+Actually, it’s the same hormone you’ll be getting if you need to be medically induced in the hospital.
+Only, in the hospital, you’ll get it through an IV.

 A few midwives I’ve worked with use a breast pump to induce contractions.
 A double hospital grade pump would work best, but you can use the good old manual pump as well.
 Just pump for about 15 mins on both sides and then give your body a rest for a bit.
 Try again in about an hour.
 Don’t forget to get lots of rest in between stimulation sessions.
 At best this will put you into labour, at worst it might not, but you might get a little bit of colostrum out.
 Save it to give to your babe after delivery!